 - C. Number of Van-Accessible Spaces: One (1) of every six (6) accessible parking spaces, or fraction thereof, must be "van-accessible". - D. Design Requirements for Accessible Spaces: All handicap accessible parking spaces shall be designed in accordance with the following requirements: - 1.
-Accessible spaces shall have a minimum 60" wide access aisle. - 2.
-Van-accessible spaces shall have a minimum 96" wide access aisle. - 3.
+Accessible spaces shall have a minimum sixty (60) inch wide access aisle. - 2.
+Van-accessible spaces shall have a minimum ninety-six (96) inch wide access aisle. - 3.
 Access aisles shall be marked with diagonal yellow stripes and shall be part of an accessible route to the building or structure served by the parking area. - 4.
 All accessible spaces shall be clearly marked with a sign displaying the Universal Symbol of Accessibility.
 Such signs shall not count against any sign limitation elsewhere in this ordinance.